trskop/http-rfc7807/README.md

 ## When would I want to use something else?

-This response structure may not serve your needs if it's clashing with your needs.
+This response structure may not serve your needs if it's clashing with them.
 Some examples of that:

 * Your needs are in direct conflict with the [RFC7807 — Problem Details for HTTP APIs](https://tools.ietf.org/html/rfc7807) standard.
 For example, fields